CouncilofLorien/counciloflorien.github.io/docs/cards/L/leg-it-double-quick.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
 > > Playable at the end of the movement/hazard phase on a moving company.
 Tap all untapped characters in the company.
 The company may move to an additional site this turn.
-Another site card may be played and another movement hazard phase immediately follows for that company.   <br>_“‘The cursed horse-breeders will hear of us by morning.
+Another site card may be played and another movement hazard phase immediately follows for that company.
+> >
+> > {: .fs-3 }
+> > _“‘The cursed horse-breeders will hear of us by morning.
 Now we'll have to leg it double quick.’”_ ***---&#65279;LotRIII***
 >